Why Your Dog Needs Healthy Fats in Their Diet

 3. Medium Chain Triglycerides (MCTs)

 MCTs are metabolized quickly for energy rather than being stored as fat.
-They are beneficial for cognitive function and processing energy.
+They are beneficial for cognitive function and energy processing.

 • Coconut oil (use in moderation – high in calories)